-You may be eligible to receive free or reduced price student fees.
-Please complete a Household and Income Form and a Fee Waiver Consent Form and return to your child's school.
+You may be eligible to receive a waiver of student general fees, athletic fees and activity fees.
+Please complete a Household Income Form and return to your child's school.
 Fees support academic programs.
 Fee collections will be applied retroactively (oldest fees first and will be applied to student fees/fines/charges before being applied to athletic/activity fees).

-It is the intent of the Board of Education that NO student be allowed to participate in any or all extracurricular activities and athletics until all fees are paid.
+It is the intent of the Board of Education that NO student be allowed to participate in any or all extra-curricular activities and athletics until all fees are paid.
 Prior year fees accumulate from one year to another.
 Attempts will continue to be made to collect fees through the student's school career.
 Unpaid fees accumulate and follow the student into intermediate and high school.
 The student is not permitted to participate in any secondary co-curricular activity until fees are paid, a payment plan is established, or the fees are waived or reduced.
 High school seniors with unpaid fees will not be allowed to participate in prom or graduation ceremonies and will not be granted senior privileges.
 Once the level of unpaid fees reaches \$1,000 per family, the District retains the option of seeking payment through small claims court or through a collection agency.